airsecure/airsecure/README.md

 # AirSecure

 AirSecure is an open-source, zero trust two factor authentication manager.
 The AirSecure app manages your 2FA accounts (e.g. GitHub and Coinbase) and will issue you new access tokens to your accounts entirely on device without any 3rd party servers, tracking, or off device processing.

+See more on Textile's [blog post](https://medium.com/textileio/airsecure-own-your-one-time-passwords-a65efd612dc6) about AirSecure.

 ## Currently in Beta